kyang5/coursedescriptions/source/bsse.rst

 ..
 This Degree was previously known as Software Devlopment.

 ..
 If you were enrolled prior to Fall 2013 you may use the curriculum for the old B.S.
-Software Development Degree, which can be found here.
+Software Development Degree, which can be found `here <http://www.luc.edu/cs/academics/undergraduateprograms/bsse/oldcurriculum/>`_.

 Major Requirements (48 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~